ExpressiveLabs/OpenVBconf/README.md

 ## OpenVBconf
-OpenVBconf is an effort by ExpressiveLabs, creators of [Mikoto Studio](https://mikoto.studio/), to develop an open voice library standard for community-driven singing synthesizers (such as UTAU, OpenUTAU, etc).
+OpenVBconf is an effort spearheaded by ExpressiveLabs, creators of [Mikoto Studio](https://mikoto.studio/), to develop an open voice library standard for community-driven singing synthesizers (such as UTAU, OpenUTAU, etc).

 ### Goals of the project
 - Provide a modern alternative to the aging `oto.ini` file standard for voicebank data annotation